-This is Seattle Housing Authority's fifth report under the new 50900 requirements issued by HUD in 2013.
-Public housing authorities continue to submit their financial information through the Financial Assessment System - PHA (FASPHA) rather than in the MTW report.
+HUD requires that public housing authorities submit their financial information through the Financial Assessment System - PHA (FASPHA) rather than in the MTW report.
 The following section provides information on a few aspects of the MTW Block Grant and Replacement Housing Factor (RHF) funding, but is not comprehensive.